JusTS2077/Bug-Tracking-Website/README.md

 ## Screenshots

 # Login Page
 The accounts are created by the admin beforehand.
+Every time someone tries to log in, a JWT token is created to verify if the user account exists.
+If the authentication fails, the user is redirected back to the login page.
+A user group check is also done to see which all sections should be visible to the user.
 ![image](https://github.com/user-attachments/assets/bd26f343-eac6-4e05-83ea-cfc7ff897a39)

 # Report Issue Section